virgilejarrige/dataverse-scripts/README.md

 ## random_files_upload.py
 Randomly generates 5 files (csv, jpg or txt) of 500kb to 1Mb and then uploads them to a specific dataset pip install faker reportlab pandas pillow pyDataverse
+## download_files.py
+Allows to download files based on user input.
+All files of a dataset are displayed, and the user chosses which ones he wants to download.